ppant/ppant.github.io/_posts/2023-04-15-ooty_ultra_2023_experience.md

 <li>Travel in a group, will be much more enjoyable and safe! </li>
 </ul>

-This was a brief of our Malnad trip ultra run.
-I hope to revisit it in 2023.
+This was a brief of our Ooty trip ultra run.
+I hope to revisit it in 2024, maybe for 60K.

 Feel free to write in at [pp@pradeeppant.com](mailto:pp@pradeeppant.com) or comment here in case you wish to share your own experiences or need more info or advice.